zyd5csi8/Tableau-10-Desktop-QA/README.md

 # Knowledge Base Questions

--To connect to multiple tables in a single data source at one time, what must be specified?
+- To connect to multiple tables in a single data source at one time, what must be specified?
 (A join)

 - Tableau can create worksheet-specific filters.
 (True)